joeldelcastillo/security.github.io/index.md

 - Call emergency services
 - Your name, cellphone number
-- Car's make, model, color, license plate, and live location automatically available to **dispatchers**
+- Car’s make, model, color, license plate, and live location automatically available to **dispatchers**

 **Terms of agreement:**

-Make sure you keep a record of your customer's written agreement to these terms.
+Make sure you keep a record of your customer’s written agreement to these terms.

 **Stripe Compliance:**

-You're responsible for your compliance with all applicable laws, regulations, and network rules when saving a customer's payment details.
-For instance, if you want to save their payment method for future use, such as charging them when they're not actively using your website or app.
+You’re responsible for your compliance with all applicable laws, regulations, and network rules when saving a customer’s payment details.
+For instance, if you want to save their payment method for future use, such as charging them when they’re not actively using your website or app.
 Add terms to your website or app that state how you plan to save payment method details and allow customers to opt in.
-If you want to charge them when they're offline, make sure your terms include the following:
+If you want to charge them when they’re offline, make sure your terms include the following:

-- The customer's agreement to your initiating a payment or a series of payments on their behalf for specified transactions.
+- The customer’s agreement to your initiating a payment or a series of payments on their behalf for specified transactions.
 - The anticipated timing and frequency of payments (for example, if the charges are for scheduled installments, subscription payments, or unscheduled top-ups).
 - How you determine the payment amount.
 - Your cancellation policy, if the payment method is for a subscription service.

-` `**What kind of data do you need to collect to measure the performance and efficiency of the application?**
+**What kind of data do you need to collect to measure the performance and efficiency of the application?**

 **User Metrics:**